Approaches to Managing Evidence as Criteria for Selecting Arbitrators

 id., Preamble.

 Although the prevailing opinion is that ‘[t]he rule [in Browne v.
-Dunn] itself does not apply in arbitration’ (see Waincymer, Procedure and Evidence in International Arbitration, 2012, page 917, fn 99), in P v.
+Dunn] itself does not apply in arbitration’ (see J Waincymer, Procedure and Evidence in International Arbitration (Kluwer, 2012), p.
+917, fn 99), in P v.
 D and others EWHC 1277, Sir Michael Burton found that the rule in Browne v.
 Dunn applied to arbitral as well as court proceedings.
 The tribunal seems to have implied the applicability of the rule to international arbitration as at no point was it discussed in the course of proceedings.
 The rule was interpreted as an element of procedural fairness.
-See also http://arbitrationblog.kluwerarbitration.com/2019/09/09/why-are-we-still-not-done-with-the-rule-in-browne-v-dunn/?
+However, in BPY v.
+MXV EWHC 82 (Comm), the English Commercial Court dismissed a challenge based on Browne v.
+Dunn to an arbitral award rendered under the LCIA Rules, emphasising the procedural discretion of the arbitral tribunal.
+At , Mr Justice Butcher – reaffirming the principle in Edwards Lifesciences LLC v.
+Boston Scientific Scimed Inc EWCA Civ 673 that the rule in Browne v.
+Dunn is not an inflexible one – held, ‘[i]n arbitration proceedings, subject to any specific agreement between the parties otherwise, the tribunal is likely to have a wide discretion as to how to conduct proceedings.
+The LCIA Rules expressly provide for this.
+Subject to compliance with the general duties enshrined in s.
+33 AA a tribunal may adopt a procedure which does not involve oral cross-examination of witnesses, whether on a particular point or at all.
+This includes in a case in which it is said that a witness is not telling the truth, although in some cases fairness will necessitate cross-examination.’
+See also http://arbitrationblog.kluwerarbitration.com/2019/09/09/why-are-we-still-not-done-with-the-rule-in-browne-v-dunn/?.
 In addition, the rules of some of the major arbitration institutions make it clear that strict rules of evidence do not apply by default.
 For example, the current version of Article 22.1(vi) of the LCIA Rules specifies that a tribunal has the power to decide whether or not to apply any strict rules of evidence, but only after giving the parties a reasonable opportunity to state their views on the issue.
 Rule 19.2 of the SIAC Rules goes one step further – the tribunal is not required to apply the rules of evidence of any applicable law in making such a determination.

 Browne v.
 Dunn (1893) 6 R. 67.